RugalBernstein02/Calculator/README.md

 When you make a mistake or want to abort the current calculation, you can use the `C` and `AC` buttons.
 Press `C` to clear the display, but keep the current calculation.
 Press `AC` to clear everything.

 ### Repeat
-When you have done a calculation, you may press the `=` key to perform the same operation again on the result.
+When you have done a calculation, you may press the `=` key to perform the same operator again on the result.
 For example, to multiply by 3 repeatedly:

 1. Input `2` `✕` `3` `=`.
 2. Press `=` again.
 The calculator will multiply the result, 6, by 3 again.